GC-API for Reader Studies

 Retrieve Reader Study results

-Again, you will need the slug of the reader study you wish to use to retrieve a reader study via the gc-api.
-The response will contain the questions, general information and the hanging list with images of the reader study.
+Again, you will need the slug of the reader study you wish to retrieve the results of.
+The response will contain general information, including the questions, of the reader study.

 rs = next(client.reader_studies.iterate_all(params={"slug": slug}))